Rescheduled to December 2, 2017

 Modern research indicates what Indigenous peoples have always known: That growing and harvesting food has incredible health benefits, such as soil microbiomes that have antidepressant and antioxidant properties; access to fresh organic non-GMO foods; valuable exercise; and a connection with the earth that is healing to the spirit.
 This panel will discuss several innovative community garden programs.

 Clare Strawn, PhD puts her PhD in Urban Studies and Master’s in Education to work using collaborative action that empowers communities.
 Her perspective is that health and resilience reside with individuals in community.
-She is the vice chair at Zaniyan Center.
+She is the vice president at Zaniyan Center.

 Golden Garden Elder Lunch Project – Michael Vasquez – Reality Kitchen is a nonprofit café and bakery in the River Road area which hosts a weekly free lunch for Elders.
 The Golden Garden project uses a donated plot and volunteers grow food to support the Elder lunch as well as the local food banks.
 Volunteers from across the community gather and contribute time and talents to harvest and help prepare food.
 The convergence of organic food grown within a few miles, together with enthusiastic volunteers and young adults in conversation with elders, has created a lively and growing community worlds away from institutionalized free lunch programs.